elmtree-askmo/cloudcannon-app/content/learn/psychology/how-can-healthy-behaviors-be-differentiated-from-unhealthy-ones.md

 url: /learn/psychology/questions/how-can-healthy-behaviors-be-differentiated-from-unhealthy-ones
 score: -1.0
 related_article1:
-    id: 167686
+    id: 167694
-    title: What distinguishes adaptive behaviors from maladaptive behaviors?
+    title: >-
+        How do neurobiological processes influence behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-distinguishes-adaptive-behaviors-from-maladaptive-behaviors
+    url: /learn/psychology/questions/how-do-neurobiological-processes-influence-behavior
 related_article2:
-    id: 167685
+    id: 167693
-    title: How do perceptions of normalcy influence human behavior?
+    title: >-
+        What are some limitations and challenges associated with the effectiveness of CBT?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-perceptions-of-normalcy-influence-human-behavior
+    url: /learn/psychology/questions/what-are-some-limitations-and-challenges-associated-with-the-effectiveness-of-cbt
 related_article3:
-    id: 167693
+    id: 167697
-    title: What are some limitations and challenges associated with the effectiveness of CBT?
+    title: >-
+        How does the nature vs. nurture debate relate to determinism in psychology?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-limitations-and-challenges-associated-with-the-effectiveness-of-cbt
+    url: /learn/psychology/questions/how-does-the-nature-vs-nurture-debate-relate-to-determinism-in-psychology
 related_article4:
-    id: 167703
+    id: 167708
-    title: How do group dynamics influence social behavior and leadership?
+    title: >-
+        What are the main stages of cognitive and social development in childhood and adolescence?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-group-dynamics-influence-social-behavior-and-leadership
+    url: /learn/psychology/questions/what-are-the-main-stages-of-cognitive-and-social-development-in-childhood-and-adolescence
 related_article5:
-    id: 167704
+    id: 167698
-    title: What methods are used to study animal behavior in psychology?
+    title: >-
+        What are the key components of experimental design in psychological research?
     subject: Psychology
-    url: /learn/psychology/questions/what-methods-are-used-to-study-animal-behavior-in-psychology
+    url: /learn/psychology/questions/what-are-the-key-components-of-experimental-design-in-psychological-research
 ---

 &nbsp;